River Coquet: Middle section

 The river continues to the south of Thropton where Wreigh Burn joins from the north, and passes through Rothbury, where a bridge dating from the 16th century crosses it.
 Built as a packhorse bridge, it was made wider in 1759 by William Oliphant, a mason from Rothbury, to accommodate vehicles, and was further widened in the 20th century, when the parapets were removed and a concrete deck constructed on top of the original structure.
 Unlike many bridges, the earlier phases have not been concealed by later work.
 It is a scheduled monument and a grade II listed structure.
 Below Rothbury is a velocity-area gauging station, which measures the river's flow.
 Its accuracy is enhanced by a mill weir further downstream, and it has been used to collect flow data since 1972.
 The mean flow between 1972 and 2005 was 201 cuft/s, but the maximum flow during this period was 9382 cuft/s on 1 April 1992.
 Just to the east is Thrum Mill, a grade II listed three-storey mill building dating from the 18th and 19th centuries the restoration of which was featured in the Channel 4 television programme The Restoration Man.
 From 1870 the Rothbury Branch of the Northumberland Central Railway ran along the south bank of the river on its final approach to Rothbury.
 Passenger services ceased in 1952 and goods services were withdrawn in 1963.
 The river continues through the hamlet of Pauperhaugh, where there is a bridge with three segmental arches and a weir on the downstream side.
 It then loops around a finger of land, which was given by its owner, William Bertram lord of Mitford, to Augustinian canons between 1130 and 1135, who founded Brinkburn Priory.
 After the dissolution of the monasteries, the main building was derelict until 1858, when it was re-roofed and partly rebuilt, to be used as a parish church.
-Parts of the original buildings were incorporated into a manor house, which was occupied intermittently until 1953, after which it was given to the Ministry of Public Buildings and Works.
+Parts of the original buildings were incorporated into a manor house, which was occupied intermittently until 1953, after which it was given to the Ministry of Public Building and Works.
 Both the church and the house are now managed by English Heritage and are open for public viewing.
 Nearby is Brinkburn Mill, built in the 18th century, but re-using medieval masonry.
 A cottage for the miller was added around 1830.
 The wheel and stones remain, although it is now used as holiday accommodation.